Maduro approves the creation of a regenerative medicine center in Venezuela

 The center, explained the president, will be created through the Venezuelan Institute for Scientific Research (IVIC) and will serve to prepare doctors and scientists in the area of cellular medicine.

-“You have all the support for this permanent day of research into science, innovation and technology applied to health, to life, applied to food, food production, without poisons, healthy food, how we have to produce “, he pointed.
+“You have all the support for this permanent day of research into science, innovation and technology applied to health, to life, applied to food, to food production, without poisons, healthy food, as we have to produce “, he pointed.

 On the other hand, the president announced that the country is preparing a joint scientific fair with Iran that will last five days, although he did not specify when it will be or other details about the activity.